zitao0206/ReactiveDataBoard/README.md

 ## Description

 It is a reactive programming framework built on top of ReactiveCocoa that can completely replace traditional data communication methods such as KVO and broadcast.
-It includes the instantiable ReactiveBlackBoard (KVO) and the singleton ReactiveWhiteBoard (broadcast), enabling real-time data communication between any objects and automated memory management.
+It includes the instantiable ReactiveBlackBoard (KVO) and the singleton ReactiveWhiteBoard (Notification), enabling real-time data communication between any objects and automated memory management.
 With minimal code, it can achieve your desired results.
 It has already been adopted by many teams.

 ## Example